pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Undo the swap the next time you open the item menu.

-After having caught all but 1 from the list above, get an encounter and LG for **Kabuto**.
+Once you have all but 1 of the required wild Pokemon, get an encounter and LG for **Kabuto**.

 If you are missing Spearow or Doduo use "4" on the **right** Horsea tile, or if you are missing Rattata use it on the **left** Horsea tile.